torusresearch/documentation/README.md

 description: >-
   Welcome to Torus Docs!
 Torus is a secure, non-custodial key management for DApps (Decentralised Applications).
-We provide mainstream users a gateway to the decentralized ecosystem via Google, Facebook
+We provide mainstream users a gateway to the decentralized ecosystem via Google and other OAuth providers
 ---

 # Overview